 The outer indent of a block or informational element is the number of leading spaces on the line that started the element.

-In addition, certain elements need special treatment to make implicit paragraphs and other line-oriented features work the way users expect.
-The following terms are used:
+In addition, certain elements need special treatment to make implicit paragraphs and other line-oriented features work the way users expect:

 A verbatim element is a leaf element where whitespace is preserved as written.
 Newlines are sometimes handled differently in verbatim elements than in non-verbatim elements.
 The default verbatim elements are code and screen.